3620 Locust Walk

 This course examines some of the central questions in management with economic approaches as a starting point, but with an eye to links to behavioral perspectives on these same questions.
-It is not a substitute for a traditional microeconomics course.
 Economics concerns itself with goal directed behavior of individuals interacting in a competitive context.
 We adopt that general orientation but recognize that goal directed action need not take the form of maximizing behavior, particularly for organizations comprised of individuals with possibly divergent interests and distinct sub-goals.
 Further, we treat competitive processes as playing out over meaningful periods of calendar time and, in general, not equilibrating instantaneously.
 A central property of firms, as with any organization, is the interdependent nature of activity within them.
 Thus, understanding firms as "systems" is quite important, a perspective which has important implications for understanding processes of organizational adaptation.
-Among the sorts of questions we explore are the following: What underlies a firms capabilities?
+Among the sorts of questions we explore are the following: What underlies a firm's capabilities?
 How does individual knowledge aggregate to form collective capabilities?
-What do these perspectives on firms say about the scope of a firms activities, both horizontally (diversification) and vertically (buy-supply relationships)?
+What do these perspectives on firms say about the scope of a firm's activities, both horizontally (diversification) and vertically (buy-supply relationships)?
 We also explore what our understanding of firms says about market dynamics and industry evolution, particularly in the context of technological change.
-A central property of firms, as with any organization, is the interdependent nature of activity within them.
-Thus, understanding firms as "systems" is quite important Among the issues we explore in this regard are the following.
-Organizational "systems" have internal structure, in particular elements of hierarchy and modularity.
-Even putting aside the question of individual goals and objectives and how they may aggregate, the question of organizational goal is non-trivial.
-To say that a firms objective is to maximize profits is not terribly opera tional.
-How does such an overarching objective get decomposed to link to the actual operating activities of individual subunits, including individuals themselves.
-This issue of goals has links to some interesting recent work that links the valuation process of financial markets to firm behavior.
-Financial markets are not only a reflection of firm value, but may guide firms initiatives in systematic ways.
+As a "foundations" course, readings will cover key conceptual foundations, but also provide an arc to current work --- an "arc" that will be developed more fully in our in-class discussions.